01 / Kozy Payments · first-party, built in

 Email notice from the gateway; AR team retrieves the original invoice and ticket evidence manually.

-Chargeback posts to the ledger automatically with linked invoice, delivery ticket, photos, and any portal messages.
-Evidence packet is one click.
+Chargebacks post to the ledger automatically with the linked invoice, delivery ticket, photos, and portal messages.
+The evidence packet is one click.

 DOLLAR TRACEABILITY